Meet Caroline

 For Caroline, embracing her survivorship includes doing charity work at the hospital she was treated at and creating art about her experience.

-For her scholarship volunteer project, she plans to turn that passion into action on campus by hosting a card-making event.
+For her scholarship volunteer project, she turned that passion into action on campus by hosting a card-making event.

 “During my own cancer treatment, I frequently would receive cards or small gifts from my peers or other organizations that served as an important reminder of community support,” she told us.
 “With this idea in mind, my goal is to bring this same support to others.
 Students would be able to stop by in between classes or on longer breaks to make cards with sweet messages, jokes, or fun facts, which I’ll then donate to our local children’s hospital.”

-She hopes to host her card-making drive - Cards for Care - in the fall of 2025 and she hopes to collect at least 100.
+She hosted her card-making drive - Cards for Care - in the fall of 2025.
+Approximately 80 cards were delivered to the pediatric oncology clinics in Tucson, Arizona.

 “Aside from the community benefit, the event would also help to raise awareness on campus and in the community.”